 Mission and Goals:

 The mission of the EMP is to be a leading international program in emerging markets research and education by bringing together practitioners and academics.
-Its focal activities are research and teaching, with the following goals:
+Its focal activities are teaching, outreach, and research with the following goals:

 Research: To generate critical information that can improve private strategies in emerging markets and inform public policy makers of the requirements for and design of an enabling environment that supports competitiveness.
 In short, the EMP supports the development of emerging economies by simultaneously strengthening private strategies and public policies.